 This feedback was considered by the City Strategy and Development Policy (CSDP) Committee and by the City of Unley Council through a series of meetings from February 2016 until the draft DPA was endorsed in August 2016.

 A formal statutory consultation on the DPA was conducted from September to in November 2016 and further personal submissions received at a Public Meeting on Tuesday 6 December at the Unley Civic Centre.

 After comprehensive consideration a Summary of Consultation and Proposed Amendments Report with options for change to key elements was presented to the CSDP Committee on Tuesday 14 March where they voted on the recommendations to be presented to Council for decision at the upcoming March Council meeting.

-Council will consider the Committee’s recommendations at the March 27 Council meeting and vote on a final (amended) DPA to be submitted to the Planning Minister.
+Council considered the Committee’s recommendations at the March 27 Council meeting and voted on a final (amended) DPA to be submitted to the Planning Minister.

 The below table provides a summary of what is included in the final DPA that will be submitted to the Minister.